Photo credit: Saen Higgins

 Lake Burera is seldom known.
 As a result, a cluster of tourist activities seen around popular lakes was missing.
 I am not complaining though.
 The tranquility and peace of mind I found there was exactly what I needed.

 Ntaruka hydroelectricity plant is constructed on the foot of the hill separating the two lakes.
-There is a pipeline designed to intensify the velocity of the dropping water which in turn, whirls the turbines designed to create power.
-While visiting the two lakes, I learned one or two things about the process of converting kinetic energy into electricity.
+There is a pipeline designed to intensify the velocity of the dropping water, which in turn, whirls the turbines to generate electricity.
+While visiting the two lakes, I learned one or two things about the scientific process of converting kinetic energy into electricity.

 Visiting Dian Fossey’s tomb